 In addition to the standard rules for all seasons listed at the bottom, the following rules are specific to 2021 where we are balancing addressing COVID-19 safety recommendations with maximum enjoyment at the club for the membership.

-Important for all members to note, the season will start with the protocols described above.
 The IHC Management and Board reserve the right to update such protocols as needed throughout the summer to maintain compliance or remove restrictions.

 Please Read the Basic Rules Listed Here For Your Safety

 This list is not all inclusive or legally complete and no liability is assumed for completeness.
 The lifeguards have the authority to enforce new rules as needed.
 The lifeguards have the authority to impose more stringent rules for the safety and enjoyment of pool users.

 - Starting blocks are for swim team only.

 - Lap Pool is for swimming laps only.

 - Excessive splashing, shoving, chicken fights, and dunking are prohibited.